Thunder and Lightening

 He started home, but less than a mile from the store the traffic came to a complete halt.
 The sky continued to threaten rain, but that wasn’t the problem.
 Two cars had a minor fender bender and that had backed up traffic even more than usual.
 Jerry laid on his horn, giving vent to his anger even though he knew that it wouldn’t change the situation.
 The man in the car next to his gave him the finger.
 Jerry almost climbed out of his car to let the man know what he thought of getting the finger.
 Instead, he just honked his horn even more.

-Twenty minutes later, he edged around a disabled car even as one of the tow trucks hauled away one of the crashed cars.
+Twenty minutes later, he edged around a disabled car even as one of the tow trucks hauled away one of the cars.
 The rain had not started, but the clouds grew ever darker as the sound of thunder seemed to shake the car.
 He couldn’t see any lightning bolts, but the clouds occasionally lit up.

 The tow truck was moving down the road well below the speed limit and he swore in frustration, “Son of a bitch, use your accelerator!
 Damn, I’m never going to get home at this rate!”

 The towed car hit a pothole and the back end bounced off the road.
 The bumper, hanging loose after the accident, fell off the car and skittered down the road.
 Jerry slammed on his brakes trying to avoid the bumper, but he had been crowding the towed car and it just wasn’t possible to avoid it.
 There was a horrible clang as car and bumper made contact.
-Swearing, Jerry managed to pull his car off the highway before it started smoking.
+Swearing, Jerry managed to pull the car off the highway before it started smoking.
 Once there, the engine turned over for the last time.

 Furious, Jerry threw the door of the car open and walked around to the front of the car.
 The bumper hung out from under his car.
 Getting down on his hands and knees, he saw that the bumper had gone through the oil pan.
 The rage within him, always held back by the thinnest of threads, burst free.
 He pulled the bumper out from under the car and bent it in half before throwing it onto the hood of his car.
 Calming down a little, he swore, “The engine is totally shot.”